KevinFlanagan7/PP4-booking-system/README.md

 ### Messages

 When a user has successfully signed up and signed in a message is displayed with the users username to say that they have signed in.
-There are also messages displyed to inform the user when they have succesfully created and updated a booking and when they have signed out:
+There are also messages displyed to inform the user when they have succesfully created, deleted and updated a booking and when they have signed out:

 <details><summary>Messages</summary>